Raynix-Team/raynix-spec/README.md

 ## Raynix spec

 ### 1. Kernel
 The kernel is a fork of Linux from the Linux Foundation, built as minimally as possible for i686 and x86_64 platforms.
 This aims to minimize the effort needed to introduce security fixes and potential ports.
-Drivers and extensions to the kernel are made separately, with the "kernel bit" and supporting files built out to a folder in a new folder called /krn/add/, where the kernel would be in /krn/core.
+Drivers and extensions to the kernel (called Addons here) are made separately, with the "kernel bit" and supporting files built out to a folder in a new folder called /krn/add/, where the kernel would be in /krn/core.

 ### 2. Init
 The init system is simple.
 In each line, the setup of the configuration file in /krn/add/set.conf is like this: `(driver folder name) (1 or 0)`.
 The folder name is the driver in question, and the number is boolean, and tells the init system whether or not to search the directory for, and enable, the kernel bit (aptly named "kernel.bit").
 It will also take commands available from installed programs akin to currently developed init systems, so you can go from bootloader to X session, where .xinitrc will do the rest.